SuperOfficeDocs/superoffice-docs/docs/en/email/mail-link/learn/archive-as-request.md

 # Create request from an email

+Most likely you receive the majority of customer inquiries through your info@ and support@ email addresses.
+But sometimes customers send you a personal email with a question or a problem you need to deal with.

-It is possible to archive an email in your mail client inbox as a request in SuperOffice Service.
+You can archive an email in your mail client inbox as a request in SuperOffice so you do not forget to follow up on the email.
 How this works, depends on if you are adding the email to a new or existing request.

+> [!NOTE]
+> Requires Microsoft Outlook on Mac and PC, Gmail, or SuperOffice Inbox.

 ## Create a new request